 The best vegetable sources of protein are nuts, seeds, and grains.
 Here are some of the best protein-rich plants to add to your smoothies.

 Little known until recently, this Amazonian seed has shown to be the best known vegetable source of protein.
-One ounce (28 g) of sacha inchi powder provides 14 grams of protein, which means a whopping 28% of the recommended daily value (RDV), easy to digest and essential for maintaining and building muscle mass.
+One ounce (28 g) of sacha inchi powder provides 14 grams of protein, which means a whopping 28% of the daily value (DV), easy to digest and essential for maintaining and building muscle mass.

-Peanuts have got a bad rap as a fatty food, but the truth is that at least 50% of their content is monounsaturated fat, the healthy kind also found in olive oil and avocados.
+Peanuts have gotten a bad rap as a fatty food, but the truth is that at least 50% of their content is monounsaturated fat, the healthy kind also found in olive oil and avocados.
 Peanuts can be added to smoothies raw and unsalted, or in their creamy butter form.

 These healthy options of plant-based protein will naturally enrich your smoothies, provide you with lots of energy, and improve your overall health.

 - Current Sports Medicine Reports, Exercise and the Institute of Medicine recommendations for nutrition, 2005

 - Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids, Chapter 1

 - Food and Nutrition Bulletin, Causes of Vitamin B12 and Folate Deficiency, 2008